Funding Strategies for Non-Statutory Trusts

 Research and apply for grants and funding programs suitable for the non-statutory trust's objectives.
 Many organizations offer grants to support various causes and projects.
 Tailor the grant applications to highlight the trust's mission, impact, and potential outcomes.
 Develop strong relationships with grant foundations and organizations to increase the likelihood of securing funding.

-See also Understanding Non-Statutory Business Trusts
+See also Understanding the Benefits of Irrevocable Non-Statutory Trusts

 6.3 Crowdfunding and Online Platforms